1 Part Course |

 Cross‑Border Structuring – Withholding Tax, Intercompany Arrangements & Anti‑Avoidance

-A practical, integrated framework for managing cross-border tax risks by combining withholding tax, treaty access, transfer pricing and UK anti-avoidance rules through real-world case studies and exercises.
+A practical, integrated framework for identifying and managing cross-border tax risks through the interaction of withholding tax, treaty access, transfer pricing, and UK anti-avoidance rules, supported by real-world case studies and applied exercises.

 London Eye Ferris wheel against the background of the River Thames and Big Ben at distance